 About the 2017 ETSI Summit

-This year’s ETSI Summit will offer a unique opportunity to tackle the many open questions relating to the 5G network infrastructure and the multiple technological developments that will be necessary to meet the requirements of 5G.
+This year’s ETSI Summit offered a unique opportunity to tackle the many open questions relating to the 5G network infrastructure and the multiple technological developments necessary to meet the requirements of 5G.

 The previous ETSI 5G Summit held in April 2016 examined many of the topics relating to 5G, particularly the new use cases that will be supported by the 5G network, as well as the spectrum and radio access aspects.
 That work would be incomplete without considering the complete 5G end to end architecture.

-This 2017 ETSI summit will focus on 5G network infrastructure: the technological solutions that will be needed in order to enable true scalable mobility and to fulfil the ambitious 5G requirements, in terms of performance, reliability, energy efficiency and security.
-During the event, we will:
+This 2017 ETSI summit focused on 5G network infrastructure: the technological solutions needed in order to enable true scalable mobility and to fulfil the ambitious 5G requirements, in terms of performance, reliability, energy efficiency and security.
+During the summit, we

-- examine how the limitations of the current network architecture may prevent the realization of the 5G requirements,
+- examined how the limitations of the current network architecture may prevent the realization of the 5G requirements,

-- hear from 3GPP about their plans for standardization beyond the air interface, and learn their prioritization of work across their four main requirements groups: enhanced mobile broadband, massive IoT, critical communications, and network operations,
+- heared from 3GPP about their plans for standardization beyond the air interface, and learned their prioritization of work across their four main requirements groups: enhanced mobile broadband, massive IoT, critical communications, and network operations,

-- examine the state of development of new or upcoming technology solutions which could influence near-term and longer term 5G work – work which is ongoing both inside and outside of ETSI,
+- examined the state of development of new or upcoming technology solutions which could influence near-term and longer term 5G work – work which is ongoing both inside and outside of ETSI,

-- hear from ETSI’s partners in standardization, those we work directly with inside 3GPP, and other important organizations who will help shape our future 5G networks.
+- heared from ETSI’s partners in standardization, those we work directly with inside 3GPP, and other important organizations who will help shape our future 5G networks.

-- Standardization, both plans and status, will be the thread running through all of our discussions.
+- Standardization, both plans and status, was the thread running through all of our discussions.

 Who should attend, and why?